How to avoid the spam filter in eight easy steps

 Avoiding the Spam filter is a tricky subject.
 There isn’t a black and white answer for this as avoiding the Spam folder is not an exact science.
 Triggers change daily and the rules are different for every individual inbox.
-What went into your inbox yesterday may get flagged as Spam today.
+What went into your inbox yesterday may be Spam today.
 You might get marketing emails directly to your inbox but your recipient may have applied settings so that they never see any marketing content.

 1. Design your email carefully: